clubstudio/kickoff-installer/readme.md

 Inspired by Laravel and the Laravel Installer.

 ##Roadmap
-* Have `kickoff new craft --clean` command restructure directories if a config file is present
+* Have `kickoff new CraftCms --clean` command restructure directories if a config file is present
 * Add support for a skeleton Symfony application